This blog may contain affiliate links. Read our disclosure policy for more info.

 With a focus on protecting the environment, Amazonita has made efforts in various ways.
 Recycling bins are on the property and single-use plastics are not in use anymore.
 Additionally, the lodge serves food that is locally sourced, has partnerships with local businesses, and provides guests with information regarding local ecosystems, heritage, and culture.

-There are three adorable cabins: Casa Zenon, Casa Philae, and Casa Zephyr, which can sleep 4-6 people.
+There are three adorable cabins: Casa Zenon, Casa Philae, and Casa Zephyr, which can sleep 4 to 6 people.
 All cabins feature a seating area, a private bathroom with free toiletries and towels, a terrace with a view of the rainforest, a kitchenette or kitchen with a fridge, and spring water.
 Some cabins have a dining area, while Casa Zephyr has two rooms and two bathrooms.

 For your meals, you can head to the onsite restaurant that serves breakfast options (continental and vegetarian), lunch (Casado, salad), and dinner.
 There are also international wines to complement your meals.